 Dollar Amount and Number of Fellowships: Varies

-Dollar Amount and Number of Fellowships: The fellowship is awarded every two years and provides $6,000 to support the proposed research and up to $1,000 to defray the cost of the winner's attendance at the Academy of Operative Dentistry's scientific session to present a table clinic based on the proposed research.
+Dollar Amount and Number of Awards: The award is presented every two years and provides $6,000 to support the proposed research and up to $1,000 to defray the cost of the winner's attendance at the Academy of Operative Dentistry's scientific session to present a table clinic based on the proposed research.

 Intel International Science and Engineering Fair – Special Awards